coloringchaos/object-fall-16/assignments/lab-6.md

 **Program the Microcontroller**

 First, check the sensor input range (the way you did in Lab 5).
+Note what sensor range you're getting.

 	void setup() {
-	  Serial.begin(9600);       // initialize serial communications
+	  // initialize serial communications
 	}

 	void loop() {
-	  int analogValue = analogRead(A0); // read the analog input
+	  // read the analog input
-	  Serial.println(analogValue);      // print it
+	  // print it to the serial monitor
 	}

 Next, play tones!
 Write a program to read the analog input and map the result to a range from 100 to 1000.
 Store the result in a local variable called frequency.
 This will be the frequency you play on the speaker.
 Then use the tone() command to set the frequency of the speaker on pin 8.

 	void setup() {
-	    // nothing to do here
+	    // nothing else to do here
 	}

 	void loop() {
-	   // get a sensor reading:
-	   int sensorReading = analogRead(A0);
+	   // read the analog input
-	   // map the results from the sensor reading's range to the desired pitch range: float frequency = map(sensorReading, 200, 900, 100, 1000);
+	   // map the results from the sensor reading's range to the desired pitch range, call this frequency (hint: the data type is a float)
-	   // change the pitch, play for 10 ms: tone(8, frequency, 10);
+	   // play a tone() for 10ms at your frequency
 	}

 Once you’ve uploaded this, move your hands over the photocells, and listen to the frequency change.
 It will change from 100 Hz to 1000 HZ, because that’s what you set in the map() command.
 If you want to change the frequency range, change those two numbers.
 See if you can get it to play a little tune.